 KEEN Entrepreneurial Catalysts

-- Incorporate the Entrepreneurial Mindset – curiosity, connections, and creating value—in your ideation process for class based or student led projects
+- Incorporating the Entrepreneurial Mindset – curiosity, connections, and creating value—in your ideation process for class based or student led projects

 - Navigate various resources available to Fulton students, especially related to entrepreneurship